EternalGoldenBraid/daily/README.md

 ## Project Status

 This project is currently in development.
-The initial database models are finished, entries that amount to 2-3 months will be inserted shortly alongside a web interface.
+The initial database models are finished, entries that amount to 2-3 months will be inserted shortly along side a web interface.
 Useful and insightul trend plots will follow.

 ## Installation and Setup Instructions